Caertos/8-BitsProcessor/src/core/bit/bitacora1.1.1-en.md

    - Return the bit state (0 or 1)

 3. **Create transistor simulation**
-   - The `for` loop generates alternating signals (0,1,0,1...)
+   - The `for` loop alternates signals (0 and 1) using the modulo operator
    - Each iteration sends a signal to the bit
-   - Visualize the result with emojis (🟡/⚫)
+   - Visualize result with emojis (🟡/⚫)

 4. **Validate behavior**
-   - Execute with `node ./bit/transistorTest.js`
+   - Execute with `npm run test:bit`
-   - Verify correct state alternation
+   - Verify correct alternation between states
    - Confirm hardware-software correspondence

 ## Results Obtained